-The Office for National Statistics report that the overall UK Gender Pay Gap for 2018 had fallen slightly to 17.9%.
-This means that women typically earn nearly a fifth less than men and this Gap is even wider in occupations where women are typically under represented, such as senior level, engineering and technology roles.
+The Office for National Statistics report We are confident that men and women that the overall UK Gender Pay Gap for are paid equally for doing equivalent 2018 had fallen slightly to 17.9%.
+The jobs across all areas of our business statistics for 2019 are yet to be released. and whilst we are pleased that we This means that women typically earn are significantly below the overall UK nearly a fifth less than men and this Gender Pay Gap average rate, we Gap is even wider in occupations where acknowledge that there is still more that women are typically under represented, can be done in this area. such as senior level, engineering and technology roles.